-(b) The benefit director shall be elected, and may be removed, in the manner provided by chapter 7-1.2.
+(b) The benefit director shall be elected, and may be removed, in the manner provided by chapter 1.2 of this title.
 Except as provided in subsections (f) and (g), the benefit director shall be an individual who is independent.
 The benefit director may serve as the benefit officer at the same time as serving as the benefit director.
 The articles of incorporation or bylaws of a benefit corporation may prescribe additional qualifications of the benefit director not inconsistent with this subsection.

 (c) The benefit director shall prepare, and the benefit corporation shall include in the annual benefit report to shareholders required by § 7-5.3-12, the opinion of the benefit director on all of the following:

 (1) Whether the benefit corporation acted in accordance with its general public benefit purpose and any specific public benefit purpose in all material respects during the period covered by the report.

 (2) Whether the directors and officers complied with §§ 7-5.3-7(a) and 7-5.3-9(a), respectively.

 (3) If, in the opinion of the benefit director, the benefit corporation or its directors or officers failed to act or comply in the manner described in subsections (c)(1) and (c)(2), a description of the ways in which the benefit corporation or its directors or officers failed to act or comply.

 (d) The act or inaction of an individual in the capacity of a benefit director shall constitute for all purposes an act or inaction of that individual in the capacity of a director of the benefit corporation.